A Darkfield Perspective of Rasa and Rakta Dhatus with Reference to Ayurvedic Rasayana Herbs

 By constant retesting, not only can we arrive at a deeper understanding of the myriad substances in our materia medica, but we also know precisely when to modify our protocols based on changes that we have observed.

-Where white blood cells are concerned, they are very fragile compared to red blood cells and often cannot live more than a few minutes on the slide, but as rasa dhatu is improved and the proper nutrients are provided for the white blood cells, their resilience and longevity improves, often far exceeding the stated life expectancies in textbooks.
+Where white blood cells are concerned, they are very fragile compared to red blood cells and often cannot live more than a few minutes on the slide, but as rasa dhatu is improved and the proper nutrients are provided for the white blood cells, their resilience and longevity improve, often far exceeding the stated life expectancies in textbooks.
 In fact, it is tempting to speculate that all cells are designed for immortality IF the proper conditions for survival are maintained, often, of course, by use of rasayana protocols.

 Finally, recognizing that time is running out, one of the very important peripheral effects of the use of darkfield microscopy is that the microscope camera can be connected to an external monitor or computer so that patients can see the conditions in the blood that require correction.
 This has a tendency not only to foster a body-mind connection but also to improve compliance.
-This, at any rate has been the experience of the authors.
+This, at any rate has been the experience of the author.
 Patients are sometimes shocked when they realize how suboptimal their blood is, and they become eager to reverse potentially degenerative conditions in order to be healthy and free of debilitating disease.

 Second International Conference on Ayurveda, Unani, Siddha and Traditional Medicine, Institute of Indigenous Medicine, Colombo, Sri Lanka, 16-18 December 2014.